-Pipedrive is another top real estate investing CRM choice built to harmonize the CRM experience for users.
+Pipedrive is another top real estate investment software built to harmonize the CRM experience for users.
 Its features include enhanced Leads and Deals management, composing information about properties and potential buyers, and centralizing relevant client information.

 With Pipedrive, users can arrange deals in pipelines and adjust the stages to fit their sales cycle or integrate it with third-party apps like Trello, Asana, or Slack.
 Moreover, this real estate CRM offers a Live Chat with a ChatBot integration and robust synchronization with Gmail services.

-Pipedrive Pricing starts at $12.50 per user per month (billed annually) for an Essential Plan and goes to $99 per user per month (billed annually) for an Enterprise Plan.
-The free trial – 14 days.
+It starts at $12.50 per user per month (billed annually) for an Essential Plan and goes to $99 per user per month (billed annually) for an Enterprise Plan.

 Here is what Pipedrive’s clients are saying about the platform on Capterra.com: